 The Black Sluice Internal Drainage Board has adopted this Policy, which sets out how it intends meeting the duty placed on Internal Drainage Boards under the provisions of the Land Drainage Act 1994 and other relevant legislation, to undertake watercourse maintenance and water level management in a way that is compatible with Nature conservation interests.

 The Board recognises the need to positively demonstrate that its watercourse maintenance and water level management are carried out in a manner that reduces flood risk, safeguards nature conservation interests and wherever possible makes a positive contribution to the enhancement of the natural environment.

-Defra requires all IDB’s to have a Biodiversity Action Plan (BAP) written by April 2010.
-The Board approved the document at their meeting in February 2010 and the Environment Committee will review this document at their meeting in May 2010.
+Defra required all IDB’s to have a Biodiversity Action Plan (BAP) written by April 2010.

 The Drainage District

 The Black Sluice Internal Drainage Board has an operational area covering 35,000 hectares (112,000 acres) of low lying fenland south west of Boston.
 The area is protected from flooding by the sea defences of the Haven and the Wash, the banks of the River Witham on the north west boundary and the Bourne Eau and River Glen banks on the southern boundary.
 The South Forty Foot Drain runs through the centre of the District and the southern reaches and the high level carrier drains are embanked to prevent flooding to the fen areas.

 A greater part of the area is below high tide level, and the Board maintains thirty four pumping stations to control the water levels in the low lying Fens.
 The Board has a supervisory role in all aspects relating to the drainage of land.